Tag Archives: white supremacy

 Writing to Transgress: rethinking identity, social systems, and youth

-A brief introduction: I was a student of education (specifically critical pedagogy), sociology, and creative writing, three fields I sought to intertwine in my project.
+I am a student of critical pedagogy, sociology, and creative writing, three fields I sought to intertwine in my project.
 I wanted to explore creative nonfiction/autobiographical writing as a way of understanding the self in relation to systems of privilege and oppression, both on my own and with a group of youth.
 I am interested in how we choose to story our experiences and the personal and political implications of creating these narratives.
 After spending the preceding years studying the way we are all inculcated into these systems, I wanted to know exactly how much of me they accounted for.
 The more I explored this question, however, the more I realized that I was asking the wrong one.
-My socialization into whiteness, into maleness, into queerness, and into every other social construction are all inextricably bound to who I am today.
+My socialization into whiteness, maleness, queerness, and every other social construction are all inextricably bound to who I am today.
 There is no individual somehow outside of or untouched by these systems.
 I cannot strip away their influence anymore than I can remove my own skin.

 What I can do is try and tease out the complex ways they operate on and within me.
 In order to do this, I have to move away from asking how were my identities created?
 And instead focus on how have I experience them at different points in my life?
 The identities were always there – though not always marked or apparent to me – so how did they manifest?